SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 greeting=Testing
 # this is just a comment, the output directory is a conventions and used in many workflows to specify a relative output path
 output_dir=seqware-results
-# the output_prefix is a convension and used to specify the root of the absolute output path or an S3 bucket name
+# the output_prefix is a convention and used to specify the root of the absolute output path or an S3 bucket name
-# you should pick a path that is available on all custer nodes and can be written by your user
+# you should pick a path that is available on all cluster nodes and can be written by your user
 output_prefix=./
 </code>
 </pre>